 The activity, and the intrusion that comes with it, has to be proportionate to the issues under investigation.
 Any activity must be authorised by a ‘designated person’ or ‘authorising officer’.
 In addition, approval of the authorisation must be obtained from a Magistrates Court before it can take place, and our activities are inspected by the Investigatory Powers Commissioner’s Office.

-The Devon County Council policy on RIPA is available here and it details the officers able to authorise RIPA activities.
+The Devon County Council policy on RIPA details the officers able to authorise RIPA activities.

 If you think you have been unfairly treated, here are the steps you can take:

 - Speak to the officer concerned.
 They will try to put the matter right but if you are not satisfied you can ask to speak to or write to their manager who will try to resolve the issue.